HunterJuneau/sorting-hat-1/README.md

 ## Optional Bonus
 - House Colors: The color of the student's card changes depending on which house they were sorted.
-- Card Ordering: Sort the student cards by some criteria (i.e. alphabetically by name, by house)
+- Card Ordering: Sort the student cards by some criteria (i.e. alphabetically by name or house)
 - Voldermort's Army: Create a separate container of cards that hold the cards for students that have been expelled.
 These should be styled differently from Hogwarts students.